trevordevore/levurehelper-dataview/README.md

 Row templates should be stored in the `.app/templates` folder of a Levure project.
 Stacks in this folder are treated like a `ui` stack in that they are not loaded into memory at startup but will be loaded when the stack name is referenced in code.
 What is different is that stacks in the `./app/template` folder will not be password protected which means their contents can be copied into a DataView in a standalone that is otherwise password protected.

-Like the `ui` folder, each folder in the `templates` folder contains one or more livecode stacks as well as the supporting behavior script files.
+Like the `ui` folder, each folder in the `templates` folder contains one or more LiveCode stacks as well as the supporting behavior script files.
 Here is an example of a `./app/templates/my-row-template/` folder that stores the behavior in a script only stack:

 ```
 ./app/templates/my-row-template/my-row-template.livecode